znes/angus-scenarios/documentation/scenario-description.md

 * 2030: TYNDP2018 DG (distributed generation vision)
 * 2040: TYNDP2018 2040 GCA (global climate action vision)
 * 2050: E-Highway 100% RES

+The e-Highway2050 [ehighway]  has been funded by the European Commission.
+The project aimed develop
+a plan for the European transmission network from 2020 to 2050.
+One important part of this study is the support of EU’s overall policy objectives with regard to energy.
+The study is builds upon the TYNDP2016 and includes scenarios for 100% renewable energy supply in 2050.
+The TYNDP is developed by the network of European TSO (ENTSOE), therefore it also plays an important role for the NEP which is developed by the four german TSO.

 For Germany the starting point for the pathyways is the NEP2019: